fdrio/fdrio.github.io/_posts/2024-08-25-analysis-of-the-tower-of-hanoi.markdown

 The goal is to then move the disks in rod $A$ to rod $B$ with the following rules:

 1. Only a single disk can be moved at a time.
-2. Only a disk from the top of a stack can be moved and must be placed on top of another stack or an empty rod
+2. Only a disk from the top of a stack can be moved and it must be placed on top of another stack or an empty rod.
-3. Only a disk smaller than itself can be placed on top of another disk.
+3. Only a disk smaller than the one beneath it can be placed on top of another disk.

 ![Tower of Hanoi](/assets/images/analysis-of-the-tower-hanoi-problem/300px-Tower_of_Hanoi.jpeg)

 A much older instance of this problem can be found in the Tower of Brahma, which supposedly consisted of 64 disks.
 According to legend, Brahma placed the 64 disks on the first rod and instructed the priests to transfer the disks from one rod to the other using the rules mentioned in the beginning.
 Once they finished, the world would end.
-We will show that the number of moves the priests would have to do is exactly $18,446,744,073,709,551,615$ for the world to end.
+We will show that the number of moves the priests would have to make is exactly $18,446,744,073,709,551,615$ for the world to end.
 # Analysis:

-First let's define some notation.
+First, let's define some notation.

-Let $T_n$ denote the minimum number of moves need to move the stack from rod $A$ to rod $B$ without loss of generality.
+Let $T_n$ denote the minimum number of moves need to move the stack.

 **Let's start with some examples**